Home

 1 teaspoon salt

-4-5 cups steamed white rice
+4-5 cups steamed white rice, traditional but optional

 liquid hot pepper sauce, optional